Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 • Improved brain functioning.

-• Prevention of the aging process of cells.
+• Preventing the aging process of cells.

-• Relieve inflammation and heal wounds.
+• Relieving inflammation and healing wounds.

 • Memory improvement.